Ion-Protocol/ion-protocol/certora/README.md

 - **Preliminary Results**: Initial findings will be announced along with the mutations used for evaluation.
 A google sheet showing which mutants were caught by which participants will be shared.
 Participants will have a 72-hour period for review and submit corrections in case a certain mutant is marked as not caught but they actually caught it.
 - **Correction Submissions**: Corrections must include a verified run on the source code and a violated run on the mutant.
 Any changes other than the mutation will result in exclusion of the correction.
 - **Check your work**: Use `certoraMutate` to evaluate your work on public mutations and random mutations created by gambit.
   - Gambit confs will be provided for all the in scope contracts.
-To run mutation testing, you can do `certoraMutate --prover_conf certora/confs/contract_verified.conf --mutation_conf certora/confs/gambit/contract.mconf`.
+To run mutation testing, you can do `certoraMutate --prover_conf certora/confs/contract_verified.conf --mutation_conf certora/confs/gambit/contract.mconf` from root of the directory, same as `certoraRun`.
   - You can change the number of bugs that are injected by adding manual mutations in the `mutations` folder in a similar fashion to the public mutations or by changing the value of automatic mutation in the contract's mutation conf.
   - Use `--dump_csv file_path.csv` flag with `certoraMutate` to get a csv output of your results.
 During evaluation, the data from this output is aggregated for all participants used for coverage and participation evaluation.
 Make sure everthing looks right, specifically, all rules should have "SUCCESS" for the original run.